JorgeSarricolea/Rasa-Chatbot/README.md

 ## Features

-**- Responsive Design:** The chatbot is designed to be fully responsive and functional on various device sizes.
+- **Responsive Design:** The chatbot is designed to be fully responsive and functional on various device sizes.

-**- Web Components:** Utilizes the Lit framework to build modern, reusable web components.
+- **Web Components:** Utilizes the Lit framework to build modern, reusable web components.

-**- Rasa Integration:** Seamless integration with the Rasa framework for natural language understanding and dialogue management.
+- **Rasa Integration:** Seamless integration with the Rasa framework for natural language understanding and dialogue management.

-**- Dockerized Environment:** Easily deploy and run the chatbot using Docker containers.
+- **Dockerized Environment:** Easily deploy and run the chatbot using Docker containers.

 ## Copyright